WorldwideLottery Exposed — A Dream or Reality?

 No Info on How the Donations will be Directed

 No Info on How You Get Your Winnings

 There just is too much information pending to give WorldwideLottery.com a thumbs up or a thumbs down.
-Plus, we all definitely need to know a heck of a lot more on how and when they are going to pay out to humanitarian needs!
+Plus, we all definitely need to know a heck of a lot more about how and when they will pay out for humanitarian needs!

 Read the bottom it’s not open yet to play